General Employment Permit

 - A non-EEA student who has graduated in the last 12 months from an Irish third-level institution, and you have been offered a graduate position from the Critical skills Occupations List

 - A non-EEA student who has graduated in the last 12 months, from an overseas third level institution, and you have been offered a graduate position as an ICT professional from the Critical Skills Occupations List

 - Offered a job as a specialist language support and technical or sales support with a fluency in a non-EEA language for companies that are getting support from the State enterprise development agencies

-- Offered a job as a healthcare assistant (you must get a Level 5 QQI qualification within 2 years of starting your job)
+- Offered a job as a home carer (you must have a Level 5 QQI qualification, or get one within 2 years of starting your job)

 You can apply for a General Employment Permit for any job that is not on the Ineligible List of Occupations for Employment Permits.
 The employer must be trading in Ireland, registered with Revenue and with the Companies Registration Office.

 You must have the qualifications, skills and experience required for the job.

 The employer must have carried out a Labour Market Needs Test (see below) and more than 50% of the existing workers in the company must be from the EEA (see ‘The 50:50 rule’ below).

 You must have been offered a job to apply for an employment permit.

 General Employment Permit applications from recruitment agencies and other intermediaries are not acceptable.
 Your employer cannot deduct recruitment expenses from your pay or retain your personal documents.